rieckpil/progmot/content/post/writing-a-book-remotely.md

 1. Educate about AWS and IaaC with the AWS CDK
 2. Develop Spring Boot with meaningful features (e.g., email notifications or OAuth2 login) while integrating as many AWS services as possible
 3. Educate about best practices for running Spring Boot applications in production on AWS: monitoring, alerting, observability, etc.

+Apart from these project goals, I had the following personal goals:

+1. Learn more about AWS
+2. Improve writing skills and tick off 'writing a book' from our bucket list
+3. Create awareness of myself to attract potential clients as a freelancer

 Packed with these ideas, we then got started with the project.